acl-org/eacl-2026/_pages/calls/srw/srw.md

 * **Improving your publication record**: Publishing a paper as an undergraduate or as a Master student is beneficial when applying for a PhD program.
 Publishing a paper in an EACL SRW workshop can be really helpful for improving students’ publication records.
 * **Negative results**: we encourage the submission of studies with negative results providing insights on why and in which scenarios a particular method fails.

-All accepted papers and thesis proposals will be presented in the main conference poster sessions, which will give students an opportunity to interact with and to present their work to a large and diverse audience, including top researchers in the field and assigned mentors.
+All accepted papers and thesis proposals will be presented in **the main conference poster sessions**, which will give students an opportunity to interact with and to present their work to a large and diverse audience, including top researchers in the field and assigned mentors.

 ## Important Dates
 * **Pre-submission mentorship deadline**: ~~October 27th, 2025~~ October 29th, 2025
 * **Pre-submission mentorship feedback due**: December 1, 2025
 * **Direct Workshop paper submission deadline**: December 22, 2025
-* **ARR Commitment deadline**: TBC
+* **ARR Commitment deadline**: January 6, 2025
 * **Notification of acceptance**: February 2, 2025
 * **Camera-ready papers due**: February 16, 2025
 * **Grant application deadline**: TBC